+What is pomegranate molasses and what is it good for?
 In our monthly column, One Curious Ingredient, Michelle Peters-Jones explores the history and culinary use of ingredients or dishes that are unfamiliar to her — and probably many of us!
-Today, Michelle explores pomegranate molasses (sometimes known as pomegranate syrup) and — bonus! — gives us a pomegranate molasses recipe so we can make our own (don't worry, you can also easily buy it).
+So let's learn more about pomegranate molasses along with how to make it.

 Have you checked out FBC's delicious pomegranate cider sangria yet?

 When I saw this beautiful recipe, my mind went straight to my pantry staple (and apparently, Yotam Ottolenghi's desert island pick), pomegranate molasses.

 Pomegranate molasses is a traditional Middle-Eastern ingredient, used in particular in Iranian, Lebanese and Turkish cuisine.
 The name is a little misleading, as pomegranate molasses doesn't actually have any molasses as we know it (the dark sugar kind); rather, it's made from the juice of a tarter variety of pomegranate.
 It is also sometimes known as pomegranate syrup.